apostrophecms/docs/docs/guide/front-end-assets.md

 - Any `.js` files Apostrophe finds in the `ui/public` folder of any module are automatically included in the asset bundle served to the visitor.
 - Whenever code changes are made, `nodemon` automatically restarts this cycle and refreshes the browser after a successful restart.

-But you don't have to use SCSS, Webpack or any other specifics mentioned here, except for pushing the output into a `ui/public` folder so that Apostrophe can find it.
+But you don't have to use SCSS, webpack or any other specifics mentioned here, except for pushing the output into a `ui/public` folder so that Apostrophe can find it.
 You can follow whatever process works best for you or your organization.